ricomariani/CG-SQL-author/docs/user_guide/16_advanced_blob_features.md

 let b := (select news_info from info where id = id_ if nothing null);

--- create a suitable cursor with the same shape declare c cursor like b;
+-- create a suitable cursor with the same shape cursor C like b;

--- load the cursor (note that this can throw an exception if the blob is corrupt) fetch c from b;
+-- load the cursor (note that this can throw an exception if the blob is corrupt) C:from_blob(b);

--- now use c.who, c.what, etc.
+-- now use C.who, C.what, etc.
 ```

 Once the data is loaded in a cursor it is very economical to access on a
 field-by-field basis, and, since the deserialization of the blob happened
 all at once, that can also be economical.

->NOTE: The runtime cannot assume that the blob is well formed, it could
+>NOTE: The runtime cannot assume that the blob is well formed, it could be
->be coming from anywhere.
-For secure-code reasons it must assume the is
+>coming from anywhere.
+If only for security reasons it must assume the blob is
 >"hostile".
-Hence the decoding validates the shape, internal lengths,
+Hence the decoding validates the shape, internal lengths, and so
->and so forth.
-Therefore there are many ways it might fail.
+>forth.
+Therefore there are many ways conversion might fail.

-Once you have the cursor you can do any of the usual data operations;
+Once you have the cursor you can do any of the usual data operations; you could
-you could even make new blobs with different combinations by slicing the
+even make new blobs with different combinations by slicing the cursor fields
-cursor fields using the `LIKE` operator.
-You can return the cursor with
+using the `LIKE` operator.
+You can return the cursor with `OUT`, or `OUT UNION`,
-`OUT`, or `OUT UNION`, or pass the blob fields as arguments to functions
+or pass the blob fields as arguments to functions using the `FROM`
-using the `FROM` forms.
-The cracked blob is fully usable for all the
-usual CQL things you might need to do.
+forms.
+The cracked blob is fully usable for all the usual CQL things you might
+need to do.
+Importantly, blob storage can contain other blobs so you can nest
+shapes as needed.

 #### Blob Storage Representation